convox/rack/Development.md

 After this, `which convox` should refer to `$GOPATH/bin/convox`.

-## Laptop Rack Environment
+## Local Rack Environment

-The laptop Rack is running an API process that has AWS Access Keys, AWS resource names, and other various settings in its environment.
-You need to copy this to your laptop
+The local Rack is running an API process that has AWS Access Keys, AWS resource names, and other various settings in its environment.
+You need to copy this to your laptop.

 ```
 $ cd $GOPATH/src/github.com/convox/rack